morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Until the device ID is included in the kernel that you are using, you will have to add the device ID (ID 0846:9060 NetGear, Inc) and compile the driver.
 This is not a trival task and should only be undertaken by experienced developers unless you have time on your hands and want to learn.

 Thoughts from Nick: I am aware of 4 Linux users that have purchased the adapter and have successfully patched the driver to make use of the adapter on Linux.
 Performance reports seem to indicate good performance.
-To aid early adopters, I will look to add a guide for those who wish to compile a kernel/driver with the patch added.
-Look for it to show up on the USB-WiFi main menu.
+To aid early adopters, I have added a [guide](https://github.com/morrownr/USB-WiFi/blob/main/home/Compiling_the_Linux_Mainline_Kernel.md) for those who wish to compile a kernel with the patch added.

 Review by [russeree](https://github.com/russeree) 2.4/5GHz Tested - 6GHz untested.